kensixx/obsidian/Coding Interview University/Coding Interview University.md

 14. *How do you handle distributed tracing and logging in a microservices environment?*
     - Talk about tools like Spring Cloud Sleuth, Zipkin, and ELK stack.

-### Messaging and Event-Driven Architectures
-15. *How do you integrate Kafka with Spring Boot?*
-    - Explain how to configure a Kafka consumer and producer using Spring Kafka.

-16. *What are some design patterns you have used with Kafka in a Spring Boot application?*
-    - Discuss patterns like Consumer Group, Partitioning, Event Sourcing, etc.

 ### Testing
 17. *How do you test a Spring Boot application?*
     - Discuss testing strategies, including unit testing, integration testing, and tools like JUnit, Mockito, and Spring Boot Test.

 18. *What is TestRestTemplate, and how do you use it in Spring Boot?*
     - Explain how to use TestRestTemplate for testing REST endpoints.
 ### Performance and Scalability
 19. *How do you monitor and optimize the performance of a Spring Boot application?*
     - Talk about monitoring tools like Actuator, Prometheus, Grafana, and performance tuning techniques.